folio-org/docs/content/en/docs/Metadata/Inventory/_index.md

 1. Find the electronic access you want to delete.
 2. Click the **trash can icon** next to the electronic access.
 The electronic access is removed from the record and is deleted once you save the fast add record.

+## Creating an instance record using the Import action in FOLIO

+1. In the default or middle pane, click **Actions > Import**
+2. In the **Single Record Import** dialog box, select the source of the record to be imported (e.g., Library of Congress, OCLC WorldCat, BnF)
+3. Enter the record number, without any prefixes, in the box labeled “Enter [source] identifier”
+4. Click **Import**

+A new instance record is created along with an underlying SRS record.
+Only the editable **Administrative Data** elements in the instance can be edited directly in Inventory.
+These elements are entered as described in [Administrative Data](#administrative-data).

+Any other edits to the instance record data must be made by editing the source record using [quickMARC](quickmarc).

 ## Adding holdings to a record

 1. [Find the instance record](#searching-for-a-record) to which you want to add holdings and select it.